 Answering these questions is the goal of experimental particle physics.
 In this field, large accelerators are used to force particles to collide at extremely high energies.
 Higher energy particles have a smaller wavelength and can therefore be used to probe smaller distance scales in order to resolve small-scale structure.
 Also, higher energy collisions make it possible to produce and study the properties of heavier particles in the lab.
 In addition to high energies, high intensity beams can be used to discover and study ultra rare processes.

-Finding evidence for the Higgs boson has been a major focus of Professor Group's research over the last few years.
+Finding evidence for the Higgs boson was a major focus of Professor Group's research.
 Using the CDF detector at the Fermilab Tevatron collider major improvements to the sensitivity to the Higgs boson has been achieved under Prodessor Group’s leadership.
-Specifically, over the last few years, Prof. Group’s research team has made important contributions to the search for a low mass Higgs boson in the ℓνbb final state, the most sensitive search channel at the Tevatron.
-Recently, with the complete dataset, the Tevatron experiments reported evidence for a particle reporting that the data is consistent with a Standard Model Higgs boson decaying to the bb final state .
+Prof. Group’s research team has made important contributions to the search for a low mass Higgs boson in the ℓνbb final state, the most sensitive search channel at the Tevatron.
+The Tevatron was discovered at the LHC.
+However, with the complete dataset, the Tevatron experiments reported evidence for a particle reporting that the data is consistent with a Standard Model Higgs boson decaying to the bb final state .
 Prof. Group served as the convener of the CDF Higgs group during this exciting time where for the first time, signs of the Higgs boson began to emerge in the bb final state at the Tevatron.

-Even now that the Higgs boson has probably been discovered, questions still remain.
+Although the Standard Model of particle physics is capable of describing nearly all observed phenomena, there are many questions left to answer.
+The Higgs boson has been discovered, questions still remain.
 Theoretical issues prevent the SM from being useful beyond the energy scale of a few TeV without some extension.
 There is also more direct evidence that the SM of particle physics is not complete.
 Astronomers observe an unknown source of matter through observations of galaxies and clusters of galaxies that cannot be explained by any known physics phenomena.
 It is possible that the particles making up this matter could be produced via the collisions of high-energy particles.
 It is also possible that the effects of the interactions of these particles could cause deviations from the rates expected for SM processes, therefore yielding indirect evidence of their existence.

 Prof. Group is also an active member of the NOvA experiment, an experiment designed to study the strange properties of neutrinos, especially the transition of muon neutrinos into electron neutrinos.
 Scientists suspect that neutrinos played a major role in the evolution of the universe, contributing to its mass as much as stars and planets, yet many of the properties of neutrinos are yet to be measured.
 The NOvA experiment began taking data in 2014.
 Already it has produced many exciting results and will continue to lead the field of neutrino physics well into the 2020s.